About American White Oak and Red Oak

 - Patience and finesse are required in working with oak.
 This hardwood can split or chip easily when routing along the edges, because of its heavy graining.

 - The character of oak as displayed in furniture and other woodworking projects is one of its best qualities.
 For this reason, woodworkers tend to finish oak as minimally as possible.
-Sanding in steps with sandpaper of progressively finer grit is recommended to get best results, when finishing the oak minimally.
+Sanding with sandpaper of progressively finer grit is recommended to get best results when finishing the oak minimally.

 - Oak is typically sealed with the use of shellac.